sponge824/SOC-Automation-Project/README.md

 ## Objective

 This Lab aimed to design and build an automated workflow similar to a Next-Gen Security Operation Centre (SOC).
 It leverages a SIEM, an automation platform, and AI to handle the initial investigation of a security alert automatically.
-The system triages, enriches with threat intelligence, summarises, and reports on alerts, which reduces the workload for Tier 1 analysts.
+The system triages, enriches with threat intelligence, summarises, and reports on alerts, which reduces the workload for L1 analysts.

 ### Skills Learned